Hope Munro

-Hope Munro (née Brown; born 14 June 1981, in Toowoomba, Queensland) is a field hockey midfielder from Australia, who played for the Australian women's national team, the Hockeyroos at the 2008 Summer Olympics in Beijing and 2012 Summer Olympics in London.
+Hope Munro (née Brown; born 14 June 1981) is an Australian field hockey midfielder who played for the Australian women's national team, the Hockeyroos at the 2008 Summer Olympics in Beijing and 2012 Summer Olympics in London.
 Munro lives in Perth, Western Australia with her husband and children.
 Her younger brother Kiel Brown plays for the Australian men's team, the Kookaburras.